Who We Are

 Compensation and Benefits: Cathedral uses a daily rate of $240 for substitute teachers.

-Contact: Please send a cover letter and a résumé to Director of Upper School, Chad Harlow, at harlow@cathedralschool.net.
+Contact: Please send a cover letter and a résumé to Director of Upper School, Lukas Rahlson, at rahlson@cathedralschool.net.

 GET IN TOUCH!